Aenyhm/entitas-python/README.rst

 .. image:: https://travis-ci.org/Aenyhm/entitas-python.svg?branch=master
     :target: https://travis-ci.org/Aenyhm/entitas-python

-entitas-python is a port of the official `Entitas ECS for C# and Unity`_.
+entitas-python aims to be a port of `Entitas ECS for C# and Unity`_.

 Overview
 --------